hackables-cc/Akeru_ARM/README.md

 Serial2     | D12 | D10
 Serial3     | D5  | D2

-In order to use Serial2 & Serial3 you'll need to modify 2 files, see tutorial on our forum.
+In order to use Serial2 & Serial3 you'll need to modify 2 files, see [tutorial](http://forum.snootlab.com/viewtopic.php?f=51&t=1514) on our forum (in french).

 ####Powering up